-The site is located on an irregular shaped parcel of land bound to the north by the A489 Trunk Road, to the east by an area of open space, Mochdre Brook and the Mochdre Industrial Estate, to the south by a Listed Building and Glandulas caravan site, and to the west by the caravan site and an area currently being developed as part of the Newtown Bypass Scheme.
+The site is located on an irregular shaped parcel of land bound to the north by agricultural land, to the east by the Mochdre Brook, to the south by the A489 Trunk Road and to the east agricultural land.

-Consent is sought in outline for the erection of up to 60 dwellings with a 20% affordable housing contribution.
+Consent is sought in outline for the erection of up to 30 dwellings with a 20% affordable housing contribution.
 Open space will be provided for within the development.
 All matters apart from access have been reserved for future consideration.